Addisalem-Kemal/Regression_project/README.md

                  | - see https://en.wikipedia.org/wiki/FIPS_county_code for more details  |

  there were 63 columns worth of data points that got filtered down to what was deemed relevant drivers.
- Zip codes did not match the county zip codes
-The largest zip code number in all 3 counties is 93591 in LA County This dataset begins at 95982